Toggle menu

 Take part in your local library (packs available while stocks last):

-1. Visit your local library and sign up to the Challenge for free and receive your 'Story Garden' pack.
+1. Visit your local library from Saturday 20th June during library opening hours and sign up to the Challenge for free and receive your 'Read to the Beat' pack.

 2. Set a personal reading goal for the summer (we recommend six books).